 Lecturer and Director of the Bush School Writing Program

-Cindy Raisor is a lecturer at the Bush School, where she directs the writing program for master’s students in the departments of International Affairs and Public Service & Administration.
-She received her MA in English, minoring in linguistics, and BS in Secondary Education, with an emphasis in English, from Texas A&M University.
-Having taught college-level writing courses for over 30 years, she has experience instructing students in several departments, including English, Physics, Chemical Engineering, and the Bush School.
-Beyond writing instruction, she also has experience with program and curriculum development, assessment, teacher training, instructional technologies, and educational research.
-Publications include “Chemical Engineering Student Perceptions of Learning from ePortfolio Creation” in Chemical Engineering Education; "A Cross-Case Analysis of the Use of Web-Based ePortfolios in Higher Education" in the Journal of Information Technology Education: Innovations in Practice; and “Teaching Technical Communication through Virtual World Technology” in Virtual Worlds in Online and Distance Education.
+Cindy Raisor is a Lecturer at the Bush School, where she directs the Bush School Writing Program for master’s students in the Departments of International Affairs and Public Service and Administration.
+She received her MA in English, minoring in linguistics, and BS in secondary education, with an emphasis in English, from Texas A&M University.
+Having taught college-level writing courses for over thirty-five years, she has experience instructing students in several departments, including English, physics, and chemical engineering, as well as the Bush School.
+Beyond writing instruction, she also has experience with program and curriculum development, assessment, faculty training, instructional technologies, and educational research.
+Publications include “Chemical Engineering Student Perceptions of Learning from ePortfolio Creation” in Chemical Engineering Education, "A Cross-Case Analysis of the Use of Web-Based ePortfolios in Higher Education" in the Journal of Information Technology Education: Innovations in Practice, and “Teaching Technical Communication through Virtual World Technology” in Virtual Worlds in Online and Distance Education.

-She is committed to investigating and applying how new pedagogies can be used to help students foster lifelong learning skills, to sharpen critical-thinking and writing skills, and to adapt to ever-changing, diverse workplace environments.
+She is committed to investigating and applying how new pedagogies can be used to help students foster lifelong learning skills; sharpen critical-thinking and writing skills; and adapt to ever-changing, diverse workplace environments.